Maternal death: Public health

-Several interventions prior to pregnancy have been recommended in efforts to reduce maternal mortality.
-Increasing access to reproductive healthcare services, such as family planning services and safe abortion practices, is recommended in order to prevent unintended pregnancies.
+Several interventions before pregnancy have been recommended in efforts to reduce maternal mortality.
+Increasing access to reproductive healthcare services, such as family planning services and safe abortion practices, is recommended to prevent unintended pregnancies.
 Several countries, including India, Brazil, and Mexico, have seen some success in efforts to promote the use of reproductive healthcare services.
 Other interventions include high quality sex education, which includes pregnancy prevention and sexually transmitted infection (STI) prevention and treatment.
 By addressing STIs, this not only reduces perinatal infections, but can also help reduce ectopic pregnancy caused by STIs.
 Adolescent mothers are between two and five times more likely to die than a female twenty years or older.
-Access to reproductive services and sex education could make a large impact, specifically on adolescents, who are generally uneducated in regards to carrying a healthy pregnancy.
+Access to reproductive services and sex education could make a large impact, specifically on adolescents, who are generally uneducated regarding carrying a healthy pregnancy.
 Education level is a strong predictor of maternal health as it gives women the knowledge to seek care when it is needed.
 Public health efforts can also intervene during pregnancy to improve maternal outcomes.
-Areas for intervention have been identified in access to care, public knowledge, awareness about signs and symptoms of pregnancy complications, and improving relationships between healthcare professionals and expecting mothers.
+Areas for intervention have been identified in access to care, public knowledge, awareness of signs and symptoms of pregnancy complications, and improving relationships between healthcare professionals and expectant mothers.

 Access to care during pregnancy is a significant issue in the face of maternal mortality.
-"Access" encompasses a wide range of potential difficulties including costs, location of healthcare services, availability of appointments, availability of trained health care workers, transportation services, and cultural or language barriers that could inhibit a woman from receiving proper care.
-For women carrying a pregnancy to term, access to necessary antenatal (prior to delivery) healthcare visits is crucial to ensuring healthy outcomes.
-These antenatal visits allow for early recognition and treatment of complications, treatment of infections and the opportunity to educate the expecting mother on how to manage her current pregnancy and the health advantages of spacing pregnancies apart.
+"Access" encompasses a wide range of potential difficulties, including costs, location of healthcare services, appointment availability, availability of trained healthcare workers, transportation services, and cultural or language barriers that could inhibit a woman from receiving proper care.
+For women carrying a pregnancy to term, access to necessary antenatal (before delivery) healthcare visits is crucial to ensuring healthy outcomes.
+These antenatal visits allow for early recognition and treatment of complications, treatment of infections, and the opportunity to educate the expecting mother on how to manage her current pregnancy and the health advantages of spacing pregnancies apart.